Cleveland Class, U.S. Light Cruisers

 Modifications

-1942-11: 4x2, 2x4 40mm guns
+1942-11: Light antiaircraft increased to 4x2, 2x4 40mm guns.

-1944-5: 6x2, 4x4 40mm guns, 10 20mm Oerlikon AA guns
+1944-5: Light antiaicraft increased to 6x2, 4x4 40mm guns, 10x1 20mm Oerlikon AA guns

 One catapult removed late in the war.

 The Clevelands were completed in 1942-45.
-Based loosely on the Brooklyns, these were excellent ships, with good firepower, protection, and basic toughness.
+Based largely on the Brooklyns, these were excellent ships, with good firepower, protection, and basic toughness.
 The second Houston survived two torpedo hits that resulted in over 9000 tons of flooding, a remarkable demonstration of hull strength.
 Their machinery was well-dispersed and they were very maneuverable.
 Their greatest weakness, which they shared with too many other American designs, was that they were top heavy.
 Perhaps this explains why members of other services often referred to American sailors as "pukes."

 Several units of this class were converted on the ways to Independence-class light carriers.